oylenshpeegul/Time-Moment-Epoch/README.md

 See [epochs](https://github.com/oylenshpeegul/epochs) for a similar thing in Go.

-See [Epoch-elixir](https://github.com/oylenshpeegul/Epochs-elixir) for a similar thing in Elixir.
+See [Epochs-elixir](https://github.com/oylenshpeegul/Epochs-elixir) for a similar thing in Elixir.

+See [Epochs-Powershell](https://github.com/oylenshpeegul/Epochs-powershell) for a similar thing in Powershell.

 See [the Epochs gh-page](http://oylenshpeegul.github.io/Epochs-perl/) for motivation.